Grande école: Universities that have joined the Conférence des grandes écoles

-Schools for Political Studies, Social Sciences and International Affairs
+Schools for Political Studies, Social Sciences, Journalism and Communication studies

 These schools train students in multidisciplinary fields of social and human studies.
 Students are prepared for civil service and other public-sector leader positions, but more and more of them do end up working in the private sector.
 Some of these schools are reserved for French or EEA citizens only.